sweta4340/sweta_patel_portfolio/README.md

-# **Sweta Patel - Transforming Data into Actionable Insights | Passionate About Big Data, Cloud Technologies, and AI-driven Solutions**
+# **Sweta Patel - Transforming Data into Actionable Insights | Passionate About Big Data and AI-driven Solutions**

 ## **About Me**